 An Earthquake Brace + Bolt (EBB) retrofit is in compliance with California Building Code Chapter A3.
 Chapter A3 is specific to light, wood-frame houses.
 This is why it is important to make sure your house has a foundation that is in compliance.
 Qualifying foundations are concrete and reinforced masonry and include cripple walls or stem walls.
+Chapter A3 provides:

-- a prescriptive plan for houses that sit directly on their foundation (BOLT-ONLY RETROFIT);
+- A prescriptive plan for houses that sit directly on their foundation (BOLT-ONLY RETROFIT);

-- a prescriptive plan for houses with cripple walls 4 feet tall or less (BRACE AND BOLT RETROFIT); and,
+- A prescriptive plan for houses with cripple walls 4 feet tall or less (BRACE AND BOLT RETROFIT); and,

-- an engineered solution for cripple walls that exceed 4-feet tall up to 7 feet tall (ENGINEERED SOLUTION).
+- An engineered solution for cripple walls that exceed 4-feet tall up to 7 feet tall (ENGINEERED SOLUTION).

 All retrofit work that complies with Chapter A3 is done in the crawl space and around the perimeter of the foundation.
 The approved retrofit is for bolting (stem wall only) or bolting and bracing (cripple wall) — anchor bolts or foundation plates and plywood or OSB sheathing on the perimeter cripple walls.

-- Bolting=anchor bolts or foundation plates
+- Bolting refers anchor bolts or foundation plates

-- Bracing= plywood or OSB sheathing
+- Bracing refers to plywood or OSB sheathing to the cripple walls

-Houses with a slab on grade foundation, unreinforced masonry or stone foundation do not qualify for this type of retrofit.
+- Houses with a slab on grade foundation, unreinforced masonry or stone foundation do not qualify for this type of retrofit.

-EBB also requires properly strapping the water heater.
+- The program requires that homeowners show evidence that their water heater has been property strapped.
 During past earthquakes, water heaters have moved or tipped over if they were not securely anchored to adjacent walls or floors.This movement has resulted in gas line or water line leaks, and electrical wiring damage.
 Gas line leaks and damaged electrical wiring pose health and fire hazards, and water line leaks can cause significant and costly property damage.